pkdevaraj/Software-Engineering-Presentations/QUESTIONS.md

 Queue empty!

 Here in this case the consumer is trying to remove an item from an empty queue.
-Since the queue is empty Consumer X has the control over the queue waiting for the product to be inserted but the other Producer Threads are waiting for control to insert a product onto the queue.
+Since the queue is empty Consumer X has the control over the queue waiting for the product to be inserted but the other Producer Threads are waiting for control to insert a product onto the queue.There is no synchronization of the threads and many threads try to access the queue at the same time.
 As a result a deadlock occurs where a process acquiring the control is waiting for the data to be inserted on the queue and other processes are waiting to acquire the control to insert data on to the queue.
-To resolve this issue one of the process is randomly chosen which takes the control and proceeds with the execution.
+To resolve this issue one of the process is randomly chosen which takes the control and proceeds with the execution(Livelocks).
 But it ends up with a consumer process trying to retrieve from an empty queue.

 I tried adding a few print statements to debug the behavior.
 In this case the livelock occurred little later compared to the previous case.
 This could be because the processor spends some time in executing the print instruction during which other threads could access the queue and update the products on the queue (either addition or removal).